tyngzfgsf/AeroDigital/README.md

 <div align="center">

-  <h3>LOL_GItech</h3>
+  <h3>LOL_Gitech</h3>

   <p align="center">
     I am a solo developer based in <b>South Korea</b> and the founder of <strong>Aero Digital</strong>. 🇰🇷
     <br />
-    I built Scout because I believe interview preparation should be private, focused, and accessible.
+    I built Scout because I believe interview preparation should be fast, focused, and accessible.
     <br>
-    If you have any questions or recommendations for revising the app, be free to DM me on Discord.
+    If you have any questions, feel free to DM me on Discord.
   </p>

   <a href="https://discord.com/users/1241685581940002916">